Skip to main content

 Best For

-Those healing from heartbreak, people working through grief, Taurus and Scorpio individuals, and anyone seeking to deepen their capacity for both human and divine love
+People healing from heartbreak, anyone working through grief, Taurus and Scorpio individuals, and those who want to deepen their capacity for love without shutting down

 Affirmation